jameshughes89/cs102/src/site/topics/queues/queue-adt.rst

     :width: 500 px
     :align: center

-    Example of a queue (lineup) of five people.
+    Example of a queue (lineup) of five ducks.
 The queue has two ends --- a front and a rear.

 .. figure:: queue_add.png